jab/bidict/README.rst

   (including property-based tests and benchmarks) run continuously on all supported Python versions and OSes

-..
-Use a :doc: reference to the Changelog (with a footnote) below rather than a :ref: to the 0.18.2 section to work around GitHub's .rst renderer.

 Note: Python 3 Now Required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~